 “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.” — Maya Angelou

-This is my why when I have the courage to act and speak on stage (or any type of media or channel to have a voice and share a message)
+This is my way when I have the courageous act and speak on stage (or any type of media or channel to have a voice and share a message)

 “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.” ― John Quincy Adams